Edgeley Park: Family Stand

 On the opposite side of the ground to the Main Stand, running the full length of the pitch, is the Family Stand.
 It is also often referred to as the Pop Side, Barlow Stand, or the Vernon Stand due to the former sponsorship of the stand by the Vernon Building Society.

 The first structure on this side of the ground was a small, covered enclosure with a capacity of 1,400.
-This was replaced in 1927 with a much larger terraced stand, which in 1965, in a FA Cup match against Liverpool, held 16,000 people.
+This was replaced in 1927 with a much larger terraced stand, which, during an FA Cup match against Liverpool in 1965, held 16,000 people.
 In 1978 the terracing at the rear of the stand was levelled and its capacity halved; eventually, in late 1993, the Pop Side was made all-seater.

-It currently holds 2,411 and is occasionally given to larger away supports, if seats are not required by home supporters.
+It currently holds 2,411 and is occasionally given to larger away supporters if seats are not required by home supporters.
 There are toilets and refreshment facilities on a small outdoor concourse behind the stand, which backs onto a small reservoir.
 As with the Main Stand opposite, the roof is supported towards the front by several steel columns; their thickness and location are partly explained by the fact that when the current roof was built, in 1956, it had to be erected in front of an existing roof, which covered only the rear part of the then much deeper and higher terrace.

-The Vernon stand also homes the gantry for the club where all the footage for the club is recorded and where commentary takes place.
+The stand also houses the media gantry for the club, where the footage for the club is recorded and where commentary takes place.

 Railway End

 The Railway End, at the east end of the stadium, is a former uncovered terrace that at one time could hold up to 6,000.
 In 2001, it was the last part of Edgeley Park to be converted to seating, thus making the ground all-seated, and it is now generally used to house away supporters.
-Still open to the elements, and with a capacity of around 1,366, the Railway End is currently the smallest of all stands in the ground.
+Open to the elements, and with a capacity of around 1,366, the Railway End is currently the smallest of all stands in the ground.
 The stadium scoreboard is located at the rear of the Railway End.

 In the late 1990s, after the recent major development at the Cheadle End of the ground, County chairman Brendan Elwood announced plans to rebuild the Railway End.
 The plan would have involved purchasing The Bungalow behind it, on which a hotel would have been built by Britannia Building Society, which would have overlooked the ground.
 However, like other Millennium-related projects, these plans never came to fruition.

-The seating was replaced in 2020 with the letters 'COUNTY' spelled out in white on the blue seats.
+The seating was replaced in 2020 with the word "COUNTY" spelt out in white letters on the blue seats.